All Episodes

 I'm getting Hillary conflated here with a couple of things.

-What is actually taking place with the Iranian deal now is uh an attempt in order to sidestep Congress to have the uh nuke deal with Iran to actually become a UN Security Council resolution legally.
+What is actually taking place with the Iranian deal now is an attempt in order to sidestep Congress to have the nuke deal with Iran to actually become a UN Security Council resolution legally.

 This has been written about by a guy named Jack Goldsmith.

-Andy Cart McCarthy has been following this and kept me up speed on it, has figured out a way that Obama can get this this Iranian nuke deal done through the UN charter by a binding Security Council resolution which would also ace out the Senate and the Congress from having any say so in its ratification.
+He has figured out a way that Obama can get this Iranian nuke deal done through the UN Charter by a binding Security Council resolution, which would also ace out the Senate and the Congress from having any say-so in its ratification.

 And the technique that Obama is using here has been practiced before.